Comic books and graphic novels aren’t just for kids!

 Every language learner needs a vocab list, no matter their level!
 If you have all your weak words—or words you don’t know—together in one place, you’ll be able to work on them all at once.
 When you’re reading your comic and come across a word you need to look up, simply add it to your list!
 Keep returning to the list to test yourself, and eventually you’ll build up your bank of vocabulary.

-Comics are surprisingly pretty effective material for speaking practice.
+Besides vocabulary building, comics are surprisingly pretty effective material for speaking practice.
 Get some friends over, divide the comic characters between you and have a go at acting out the scenes.
 You don’t have to go to the trouble of getting too theatrical about it—just hang out on the couch and read the lines to each other, helping each other with pronunciation as you go.

 Feeling inspired by all the German comic books you’ve been reading?
 How about getting creative and making your own?!
 Just like reading the comic with friend’s doesn’t have to be too elaborate, this doesn’t have to be too artistic, just a few doodles should do.
 But, importantly, this will give you German practice as you flex your writing muscle!